asmaghoul/asmaghoul/README.md

 - My Home address is 52 Silverknowes View Edinburgh EH4 5PT
 - My Mobile Phone Number is 07471604853
 - My Study background is Geosciences Engineer and two Master Degrees in Geomatics and Geophysics
-- -I have also a solid background in Maths
+- I have also a solid background in Maths
 <!---
 asmaghoul/asmaghoul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.